 There are two types of plants; Perennials are the evergreens and semi-evergreens, and the herbaceous perennials whose stems die down and the roots service winter then come to life when thawed.
 Perennials are great because they last forever and once, they are planted, all you have to do is maintain them consistently.

 The cultivation of perennials is pretty straightforward.
 Planting them takes little effort as they only require to be planted in the warmer weather but not close to winter to not die out in their youth.
 If the winter catches on, you can build a greenhouse for their protection.
-Stake the flowers as soon as they are long enough to keep them up straight and stop them from flopping.
+Stake the flowers as soon as long enough to keep them up straight and stop them from flopping.

 If you are thinking about pruning, there are only two times you are recommended to do so, even though it is not a requirement.
 The first is cutting back, which happens after the harsh seasons when you remove the dead stems, and the Chelsea chop removes the flopped stems.